PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 > #### Pattern Routing ![](../tip.png)
 > Seneca  uses pattern routing to build an overlay network for message passing that is independent of the underlying transport mechanisms.

 Consider an example system with a consumer process and two services, a user service and a basket service which could occur as part of some larger e-commerce system.
-As illustrated in Figure 7.7 below the consumer simple dispatches a message asking for a user or basket operation, in this case to create a user or to add something to the basket.
+As illustrated below the consumer simple dispatches a message asking for a user or basket operation, in this case to create a user or to add something to the basket.
 The pattern router figures out how to route these messages to the appropriate service based on matching the request - in this case `{role: "user", cmd: "create"` to the appropriate service.

 ![image](./images/overlay.png)

-**Figure 7.7 Pattern Routing**

 The receiving router within the user service then figures out the appropriate handler to call based again on the message pattern.
 Once the handler has executed a response message is passed through both routers to end up at the initiating call site within the consumer process.
 This  approach is sometimes known as an overlay network, because it creates a logical network structure over the lower level network fabric.